-South Georgia Technical College's Title IV Institution Code is 005617Contact the financial aid office of the new school to inquire if an Institution Application is needed.
+South Georgia Technical College's Title IV Institution Code is 005617

+Contact the financial aid office of the new school to inquire if an Institution Application is needed.

-Neinet Payment Plan
+Nelnet Payment Plan

-NelNet is a contracted payment plan for students to pay the balance they owe (after HOPE and PELL) out of pocket on their tuition, fees, and dorm where applicable during the term.
-The student can sign up for this payment plan each term with FACTS-NelNet on the SGTC website (www.southgatech. edu) in the Financial Aid section.
+NelNet is a contracted payment plan for students to pay the balance they owe (after HOPE and PELL) out of pocket on their tuition and fees.
+The student can sign up for this payment plan each term with FACTS-NelNet on the SGTC website (www.southgatech.edu) in the Financial Aid section.
 Enrollment deadlines are predetermined each term.
+Note: Nelnet can only be setup for tuition and fees, not room and board.

-This allows the approved student to pay a 25% or 50% down payment by debit or credit card or bank draft to FACTS-NelNet and the balance spread over designated 3 monthly dates in each term.
+This allows the approved student to pay a 25% or 50% down payment by debit or credit card or bank draft to FACTS-NeINet and the balance spread over designated 3 monthly dates in each term.
 The cost to participate is a \$30-\$40 fee per term and no interest charges.